ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 ---------------------------------------------

 LLVM uses functional pass both in code generation and optimization.
-Following the 3 tiers of compiler architecture, LLVM did much optimization in middle tier of LLVM IR, SSA form.
+Following the 3 tiers of compiler architecture, LLVM do much optimization in middle tier of LLVM IR, SSA form.
 Beyond middle tier optimization, there are opportunities in optimization which depend on backend features.